 5. See some art at the National Gallery

 See some of the unique local art at the National Gallery of the Cayman Islands, just off Esterly Tibbetts Highway.
-Stroll around the floral gardens and different exhibits and find out about Caymanian heritage at the same time.
+Stroll around the floral gardens and different exhibits and learn about Caymanian heritage at the same time.

 6. Stroll along Seven Mile Beach

-You could spend the whole day meandering along this world famous shoreline and still not be bored.
-Stroll along the beach with the water lapping at your feet or find a spot to just sot and chill out in true Cayman-style.
+You could spend the whole day meandering along this world famous shoreline and still not tire of the mesmerizing shifting blue hues.
+Stroll along this glistening beach with the water gently lapping at your feet or find a shady spot to just sit and chill out in true Cayman style.

 7. Go see the blow holes in East End

-It may cost you in gas but a trip out east in well worth the price.
-Stop off at Lover's Wall and the blow holes near Frank Sound Road to witness the sea spray up to 20 ft above the ground - it's magnificent.
+It may cost you in gas, but a trip out east in well worth the price.
+Stop off at Lover's Wall and the blow holes near Frank Sound Road to witness the sea spray up to 20 ft above the ground.

 8. Stop by the Fish Market in George Town

-Watch fishermen prepare their daily catch right on the shoreline on the George Town waterfront.
-A window to Caymanian history and heritage, the fish market is full of locals willing to share their seafaring stories.
+Watch fishermen prepare their daily catch right on the waterfront in George Town.
+A window to the rich Caymanian history and heritage, the fish market is full of locals busily exchanging their seafaring stories and preparing their daily catch.

 9. Swim with turtles at Spotts Beach

-It might be a bit tricky getting out the Spotts Public Beach, but a day spent on this quiet little stretch of sand won't cost you anything.
-It's perfect for escaping the crowds at Seven Mile, and if you bring a snorkel, it's likely you'll spot a green sea turtle feeding on the grass in the shallow waters.
+It might be a bit tricky getting out Spotts Public Beach, but a day spent on this quiet little stretch of sand won't cost you a penny.
+It's perfect for escaping the crowds at Seven Mile, and if you bring a snorkel & mask, it's likely you'll spot a green sea turtle feeding on the grass in the shallow waters.

 10. Hike the Mastic Trail

-If you love nature, the Mastic Trail in Frank Sound is a must.
+If you love nature, the Mastic Trail in Frank Sound is a must visit when in the Cayman Islands.
 This windy walkway takes you through the mangrove swamps and two million year-old woodlands and you might spot some wildlife along the way.

 *Although it is free to access, it is advised to take a tour with the National Trust.